AbhinavNautiyal123/Excel-Ecommerce-Project/README.md

    - **Category** – The product's category (e.g., Electronics, Fashion).
    - **Department** – The department to which the product belongs (e.g., Home Appliances, Clothing).

+## **Merging and Handling Null Values**

+1. ### **Merging**
+ he first dataset contains 70,004 rows, while the second dataset consists of 60,001 rows.
+To combine these two datasets, we use the Product Name column as the common key.
+However, due to their large size, Excel struggles to handle direct table merging efficiently.
+To overcome this limitation, we use the XLOOKUP function, which allows us to seamlessly retrieve matching data from one dataset to another without overwhelming Excel’s processing capabilities.

+2. Handling Null values:
+  The Order Zipcode column contains 60,371 null values, which accounts for over 86% of the total dataset.
+Additionally, the Product Description column is entirely empty, with 100% null values.
+Since these columns provide little to no useful information, they were removed during the merging process to streamline the dataset and improve efficiency.

+## **EDA**